kivo360/funpicker/README.md

 ## What makes `funpicker` better?
 The single thing that makes funpicker better than all other platforms is that it relies 100% on making the process simipler for the user.
 There's only a couple of functions to be able to start getting information from exchanges immediately for either storage or analytics:

-It is a layer on top of `request` and ccxt.
+It is a layer on top of `request` and `ccxt`.
 We added the following:

 * An easy way to find data
-* Robust fallback for price data (will fall back to `cryptocompare`)
-* The user will have easy query options to get data with extra grainularity (thanks to `lagerfeuer`)
+* The user will have easy query options to get data with extra grainularity
 * Easy access to orderbook information.
 Has an option of an in-memory queue to deal with rate limits.
 Or you could let it fail and not acknowledge it.